-"A friend of mine who flys for an airline told me I should use the sterile cockpit procedure on departure and arrival.
-Is this required in my GA aircraft?" - Craig N.
+"A friend of mine who flys for an airline told me I should keep a sterile cockpit on departure and arrival.
+Is this worth doing in my GA aircraft?" — Craig N.

 This begins with our pre-flight briefing.
 It’s hard to stifle people in the cockpit.
 It all begins with a good pre-flight briefing.
 Your passengers can be an asset or a liability.
 You determine prior to the flight what role they will play by briefing them on how they can help you and how they can hurt you.
 They can help you by looking for other airplanes.
 They can help you by not talking when you are busy, and not getting involved with extraneous chatter while you’re trying to get the airplane safely on the ground.